Books4Languages/pressbooks-lingua/README.md

  * Requires Pressbooks 3.5.0
  * FEATURE:
    * Window responsive buttons for Activities, Exercises and Download

    * **Chapter Resources:**  Introduced a new Chapter Metabox that provides fields for media resources and exercises
      * _Exercises_: custom link to the Exercises website about the lesson
      * _Activities_: custom link to the Activities site about the lesson
      * _Audio_: custom URL to an audio about the lesson
      * _Video_: custom URL to a youtube video about the lesson

   * Added resources button in the sidebar showing Chapter Resources

+  * **General Educational Informations:** Added a new custom field
+    * _Youtube Channel:_ link of the Youtube channel about the lectures

  * ENHANCED:
    * Book title automatically converted in uppercase
    * Info Button: